-Directions are included for mixing and kneading in a bread machine but you can certainly do it by hand or use a stand mixer.
+Preview: These Orange Sweet Rolls are incredibly addicting, especially for orange-lovers.
+The recipe includes directions for mixing and kneading in a bread machine, but you can do it by hand or use a stand mixer.
 See the recipe notes for details.

-My sister Kay has been talking about these famous orange rolls for years.
-She was often encouraging me to come up with a recipe so she could make them herself at home.
-Since I had never been to the restaurant that serves these rolls, I could only go by her description.
+My sister from Alabama has been talking about the famous orange rolls for years.
+She was often encouraging me to come up with a recipe to make them herself at home.
+Unfortunately, since I had never been to the restaurant that serves these rolls, I could only go by her description.

-A few years ago, my sister actually transported the famous rolls to my house.
-They didn’t fare so well after a 12-hour car trip.
+A few years ago, my sister transported the famous rolls to my house.
+As you can imagine, they didn’t fare so well after a 12-hour car trip.
 I was not impressed.

 During my annual visit last year, she finally took me to the restaurant.
 Since it wasn’t dinner time, we asked for a half dozen rolls to go.
 Now I understood what she had tried to describe to me for so long.

-The rolls were still hot when we got them and a little bit doughy.
-They were extremely orangey both in color and taste.
+The rolls were still hot when we got them and a bit doughy.
+They were extraordinarily orange in color and taste.
 The sweet stuff on top was a glaze, not an icing like you might put on traditional cinnamon rolls.

-However, I was not happy with the final product because the orange flavor wasn’t nearly as prominent as the real thing.
-I fixed that by using frozen orange juice concentrate in place of fresh orange juice and increasing the amount of orange peel used in the filling.
+After converting the magazine recipe, I wasn’t happy with the final product because the orange flavor wasn’t nearly as prominent as the restaurant variety.
+I fixed that by using frozen orange juice concentrate instead of fresh orange juice and increasing the amount of orange peel used in the filling.

-In the final analysis, however, these rolls are mighty tasty and so fabulous that I want to eat half the pan by myself.
-Therefore, I’m declaring this experiment–DONE!
+These rolls are mighty tasty and so fabulous that I wanted to eat half the pan.
+Therefore, I’m declaring this experiment DONE!

 Hope to see you again soon!